grahamjh99/VisionDrive/part-05/capstone-part-05.md

 ---

-## REQUIREMENTS
+#### REQUIRED

-1. Host a 5-10 minute well-rehearsed presentation of your project for a non-technical audience.
+1. Host a 15-minute well-rehearsed presentation of your project for your audience.
-   - Define technical terms and any basic data science concepts that inform your approach
+   - Define technical terms and any basic data science concepts that inform your approach.
-   - Don't just deliver the information; tell a story about the problem and solution
+   - Don't just deliver the information; tell a story about the problem and solution.

-2. Prepare polished visuals or a publicly-suitable slide deck to guide your presentation.
+2. Prepare polished visuals and a publicly-suitable slide deck to guide your presentation.
-   - Include graphs and/or visualizations
+   - Include graphs and/or visualizations.

 3. Make sure you cover the following areas:
    - Goals